The average pay for a Revenue Cycle Specialist is $17.07 per hour.

 Popular Skills for Revenue Cycle Specialist

-Revenue Cycle Specialists report using a diverse set of skills on the job.
-Most notably, skills in Accounts Receivable, Medical Coding, Insurance, and Billing are correlated to pay that is above average.
+Revenue Cycle Specialists report using a wide range of professional skills.
+Most notably, skills in Accounts Receivable, Insurance, Billing, and Medical Coding are correlated to pay that is above average.
 Those listing Microsoft Office as a skill should be prepared for drastically lower pay.
-Electronic Medical Records and Microsoft Excel also typically command lower compensation.
-Those proficient in Billing are, more often than not, also skilled in Accounts Receivable.
+Electronic Medical Records and Medicaid Billing also typically command lower compensation.
+The majority of those who know Billing also know Accounts Receivable.

 Pay by Experience Level for Revenue Cycle Specialist